A WORLD OF HURT

-His breathing was coming hard, like he had to think about each breath before he took it.
-His eyes began to shut of their own accord and his body slumped.
+His breathing was coming hard to him, like he had to think about each breath before he took it.
+His eyes began to shut of their own accord; his body slumped.
 The pencil slipped from his hand, and he let the darkness take him.

 Light and sounds whispered in and out of his mind.
 He thought he could hear his brothers talking, but of course that was impossible, since he was dead and they weren't.

 But he heard them, just the same.
 Maybe his spirit was back at home on the Ponderosa, just like his letter had said.
 Maybe he was standing behind his family, unseen, while they sat before the fire.

 He couldn't see, though.
 Could spirits see?
 But—no, he couldn't see because his eyes were closed.
 That was it.
 But maybe that meant nothing.
 Probably even spirits would have to open their eyes to be able to watch what their family was doing.
 So he tried to open them.
 It took more strength than he ever would have thought possible, but at last he managed to open them just a crack.

 He was disappointed to find that his vision was still badly blurred.
 He had hoped that dying would have taken care of that problem.
 He thought surely they were in the great room, though, because he could make out the fire.
 He was lying down on the hearth next to it.
 His eyes fell shut again.

 Lying on the hearth?
 Dumb place for a spirit to be, when he could be floating around like air.
 How did a spirit go about floating?
 Was it something you had to learn, or could you just start doing it whenever you felt like it?